aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-save-mapi-calendar-aspose-email-java/_index.md

 ## Implementation Guide

-Now that you're set up, let's create and save a MAPI calendar item.
+Now that you’re set up, let’s **create MAPI calendar java** and **save calendar to PST**.

 ### Create a MAPI Calendar with Recurrence

 #### Overview

-We'll start by creating a calendar event, setting its recurrence pattern to daily, and adding recipients.
+We'll build a calendar event, apply a daily recurrence, add attendees, and finally store it in a PST file.

-#### Step-by-Step Implementation
+#### Step‑by‑Step Implementation

 1. **Initialize Date and Recurrence Pattern**

-   First, set the start date for your event and define the recurrence:
+   First, define the start time and set a daily recurrence:

    ```java
    import java.util.Date;